 Cyclacel values inventories at lower of cost or market value.
 The Company determines cost using the first-in, first-out method.
-As of September 30, 2009 and December 30, 2008, all inventories were classified as finished goods.
-The Company analyzes its inventory levels quarterly and writes-down inventory that becomes obsolete or that has a cost basis in excess of its expected net realizable value.
-Expired inventory is disposed of and the related carrying amounts are written off.
+As December 31, 2009 and June 30, 2010, all inventories were classified as finished goods.
+The Company analyzes its inventory levels quarterly and writes-down inventory that has become obsolete or that has a cost basis in excess of its expected net realizable value.
+Expired inventory is disposed of and the related costs are written off.
 If actual market conditions are less favorable than those projected by management, additional inventory write-downs may be required in future periods.

 The Company analyzes its inventory levels to identify inventory that may expire prior to sale, inventory that has a cost basis in excess of its estimated realizable value, or inventory in excess of expected sales requirements.
 The determination of whether or not inventory costs will be realizable requires estimates by the Company's management.
 A critical input in this determination is future expected inventory requirements, based on internal sales forecasts.
 The Company then compares these requirements to the expiry dates of inventory on hand.
 To the extent that inventory is expected to expire prior to being sold, the Company will write down the value of inventory.
 If actual results differ from those estimates, additional inventory write-offs may be required.
-The Company reviews its inventory levels on a quarterly basis and adjusts accordingly.
-During the three and nine months ended September 30, 2009, the Company determined and recorded a reserve of approximately \$48,000 and \$0.1 million, respectively, based upon current inventory levels, expiration dates, and future sales.
-This amount was recorded within cost of sales on the condensed consolidated statement of operations.
-In the future, reduced demand, quality issues or excess supply may result in write-downs, which would be recorded as adjustments to cost of sales.